Chapter Seven: The Ravellers

 “Yeah, but if we haven’t figured that out in the last five hours, we’re probably not gonna figure it out in one or two more.
 I’m going to bed.”

 Ignoring Morrow’s complaints, I went back to the topside and went to bed.
 Yali was already in her own bed, wearing her noise-cancelling headphones.
-I quickly saw why.
+I soon saw why.
 Even though Morrow stayed on the underside while we slept, he made a huge racket.
 Every few minutes, there was a yell or a crash or a big explosion.

 “Can you be quieter down there?!”
 I yelled.

 “No problem!
-I’ll be super quiet!”
+I’ll be so quiet, you won’t believe it!”

 I dived into my bed and pulled the blankets over me.
 Justicar was sitting up on alert and staring at me as usual, but I couldn’t even be bothered to do the “staring back at her” thing.
 I just wanted to sleep.